How To Brew Tea

 - To make the tea stronger, don’t steep it for longer —unless it’s herbal.
 Steeping a tea for too long will make it bitter rather than strong.
 Instead, add more tea leaves or bags.

 - As a general rule, use one level teaspoon or 2 grams for every cup (8 oz) you’re making.
 Fluffier ingredients like mint and chamomile or teas with larger leaves like green tea or oolong could use an extra teaspoon.

 - Tea bag teas are usually one per cup (8 oz) of tea, though you can always double-up when you want it stronger!

 - Spring water is ideal for brewing, but not necessary for making a good cup of tea.
 If possible, use fresh cold water.
-Never use water from the hot water tap.
-Let the tap water run for a few seconds until it is quite cold; this ensures that the water is aerated (full of oxygen) to release the full flavor of the tea leaves.
+Never use water directly from the hot water tap.
+Instead, if tap water is your only option, let the tap water run for a few seconds until it is quite cold; this ensures that the water is aerated (full of oxygen) to release the full flavor of the tea leaves.

 - Try not to let your water reach a rolling boil, as that will release oxygen and result in a flat-tasting cup of tea.